achinivar/meera/README.md

 ## Chat History

 Meera automatically saves your conversation history when you close the window.
-The last 10 sessions are stored in `~/.local/share/meera/history/` (or `$XDG_DATA_HOME/meera/history/`).
+The last 10 sessions are stored in a `history/` directory relative to where you run the application.
 You can:

 - **View saved sessions**: Click the menu button (☰) → "Chat History"
 - **Load a previous session**: Click "Load" on any session in the history dialog